 When to Do the Valsalva Maneuver

-Your doctor will probably suggest the Valsalva maneuver if you have a type of fast heart rate called supraventricular tachycardia.
-This is a problem with your heart’s electrical signals.
-It isn’t usually serious, unless you have other heart problems.
+Your doctor may suggest the Valsalva maneuver if you have supraventricular tachycardia, or SVT.
+This is a problem with your heart’s electrical signals that causes it to beat too fast.
+It isn’t usually serious unless you have other heart problems.

 How to Do the Valsalva Maneuver